-Looking for a treat that’s little out of the ordinary for your flock?
-We all know scratch is probably a chicken’s all time favorite, but that should be your last treat choice in the summer months.
+Looking for a little out-of-the-ordinary treat for your flock?
+We all know scratch is probably a chicken’s all-time favorite, but that should be your last treat choice in the summer months.
 Scratch produces heat, that’s why we feed it in the winter (especially at night) to help keep them warm.
-Layer feed already has corn in it, so lets not add fuel to the fire by giving them even more.
+Layer feed already has corn, so let’s not add fuel to the fire by giving them even more.

-Try offering them rolled oats, they love it and it’s safe to feed as a treat!
+Instead… Try offering them rolled oats, they love it and it’s safe to feed as a treat!
 It’s super cheap and often sold by the pound in loose bulk feed bins.
 Hemp is another healthy supplement, but it’s high in protein and fattening, so just give a little.
-I add Hemp to the rolled oats, mix it all together and toss it to the flock mid day.
-Hemp is spendy too, another reason to just give them just enough to add that little diamond in the rough among the oats.
+I add Hemp to the rolled oats, mix it all together and toss it to the flock mid-day.
+Hemp is spendy too, another reason to give them enough to add that little diamond in the rough among the oats.

 Coop Location / Shade / Natural Behavior